Pellet Smokers And Grills: Buying Guide, Ratings, And Reviews

 A few words of caution

+Before you buy, remember, pellet smokers need access to electricity.
+Maintenance is also an issue.
 There are moving parts on these grills.
 Moving parts eventually break.
 There is an auger with a motor, and a fan with a motor.
+There are proprietary electronics systems on these babies.
+Augers clog.
 Motors burn out.
-There are proprietary electronics systems on these babies.
-Electronics often have bugs or fail.
+Electronics have bugs or fail.
 Especially when exposed to rain, snow, hot, and cold.
 When they fail, will the manufacturer have a replacement part?

 In 2008 there were only two consumer pellet grill manufacturers.
 Today there are more than a dozen.
 The market for these relatively expensive devices is small but growing fast.
 Not all of these small manufacturers will survive.
 Forget the warranty and ask "When it breaks will the manufacturer still be in business?"
 They do not have repair shops near you.
 When it breaks will they be able to diagnose the problem over the phone?
 They may be able to figure it out, but then you have to buy the replacement parts and do the repair work yourself.
 Are you up to the task?